Mohammad-Shahin23/Ten-Thousand/ChatGPT-Python Dice-Game Expansion.md

 We use a list comprehension to generate num_dice random integers between 1 and 6 using random.randint().
 We convert the list to a tuple and return it.

+# Lab 07

+used it just to generate docstring for methods and fix some bugs prompts:

+- Generate docstring
+- Explain tests